Are you looking for a useful travel gift for someone who travels a lot?

 Let’s start with some easy wins.
-These super useful travel gifts all come in under £20 – some a lot less than that – making them ideal Christmas stocking fillers.
+These inexpensive but super useful travel gifts make ideal Christmas stocking fillers.

-Packing cubes are an essential tool to help to keep your gear organised when you travel.
+Packing cubes are an essential tool to keep your gear organised, especially when you are travelling light.
 It doesn’t matter if you are backpacking on a budget or staying in five-star hotels, this is the perfect low-cost gift for someone who travels a lot.

-These come in various sizes – I usually take away three different sizes with me – accommodating different sizes of items.
+These come in various sizes (I usually take away three different sizes with me).
 Although they can be more expensive, I prefer packing cubes with a mesh front.

-Again, this is a gift which is of most use to those travelling on a budget who need to pack their own towel.
+Again, this is a travel gift idea that is of most use to those travelling on a budget who need to pack their own towel.

 The solution is one of these compact, quick-drying towels.

-Are you searching for a useful travel gift with a sly wink?
+Are you searching for a useful gift for a traveller that comes with a sly wink?

 All travellers need to pack a laundry bag.
 I have gathered quite a collection over the years but I love this inexpensive bag emblazoned with a vintage-style world map to inspire future trips.
 It folds up super small into a built-in pouch.